 Terraform is configured to use remote state.
 One-time configuration is required to access this state:

-without access to this group you will not be able to access the
+group is required.
+Without access to this group you will not be able

 Change the terraform directory and run the following command: